 unidentified flying objects (UFOs)

 The modern debate about the nature of UFOs began in 1947 with Kenneth Arnold's sighting of the first so-called "flying saucers" (see also Cold War, linked to UFO reports).
-Explanations for the saucers, or "flying disks" as they were also known at the time, included natural phenomena, such as Venus or unusual clouds, illusions, hoaxes, balloons, prototype aircraft and secret weapons (friendly or hostile), and the extraterrestrial hypothesis.
+Explanations for the saucers, or "flying disks" as they were also known at the time, included natural phenomena, such as Venus or unusual clouds, illusions, hoaxes, balloons, prototype aircraft and secret weapons (friendly or hostile), and the extraterrestrial hypothesis – the belief that at least some UFOs are extraterrestrial spacecraft..
 The last possibility was not initially given much credence but rapidly gained favor as a result of intense media speculation.

 Although military and CIA interest in UFOs declined steeply after the "Washington Invasion" of 1952, public interest was maintained by the increasingly sensational claims of amateur investigators such as Donald Keyhoe and "contactees" such as George Adamski.
 A large body of saucer mythology began to accrete around claims of government cover-ups and certain improperly explained sightings.
 Meanwhile, professional scientists continued, with a few notable exceptions such as Donald Menzel, to distance themselves from the subject.1-4